dflss/boards-of-django/README.md

 ## Docs

 After building and running the project locally, the documentation can be found at: [http://localhost/swagger/](http://localhost/swagger/).

+## Styleguide

+The followed styleguide is the [HackSoft's Django-Styleguide](https://github.com/HackSoftware/Django-Styleguide).

 ## How to contribute